Login

 Ensure Proper Fit and Comfort

 Currently, there is no single accepted international standard for protective safety footwear.
-But many countries recognise similar industrial footwear standards that keep workers safe across construction, mining, and other high-risk industries.
-These include a minimum 200 joules protection, toe guards, and chemical resistance among other key aspects.
+However, many countries recognize similar industrial footwear standards that keep workers safe across high-risk industries, such as construction and mining.
+These standards include features like minimum 200 joules protection, toe guards, and chemical resistance.

 • United States: ASTM